GarrettHaley/CS-373-DADA/index.md

 The primary role of an malware researcher is to follow best practices, etiquette and safe computing.
 Futher the researcher should be able to understand a describe the threat, create countermeasures, and approach the design from an anti-attacker perspective.

 #### Basic Malware/Security Definitions:

-1. White - Clean malware.
-2. Black - Dirty malware.
-3. Grey - Unsure.
-4. Sample - Peiece of malware.
+1. Sample - Peiece of malware.
-5. Goat - What you ar giving the malware (i.e virtual machines, etc).
+2. Goat - What you ar giving the malware (i.e virtual machines, etc).
-6. Bootkits - Master boot record infection.
+3. Bootkits - Master boot record infection.
 Hidden encrypted disk partition where malware and rootkits are executed.
 These were popular in the 1980's (malware popularity type comes in waves).
-7. Trojan horse - Masquerades as useful software but once installed, often create a backdoor to your computer that gives malicious users access to your system, possible allowing confidential or personal information to be compromised.
+4. Trojan horse - Masquerades as useful software but once installed, often create a backdoor to your computer that gives malicious users access to your system, possible allowing confidential or personal information to be compromised.
-8. Spyware - Software that collect personal information without the user’s knowledge or consent for advertorial or fraudulent purposes.
+5. Spyware - Software that collect personal information without the user’s knowledge or consent for advertorial or fraudulent purposes.
-9. RATS - Remote Aceess Tools System Software.
+6. RATS - Remote Aceess Tools System Software.
-10. CVE - The Common Vulnerabilities and Exposures (CVE) system provides a reference-method for publicly known information-security vulnerabilities and exposures.
+7. CVE - The Common Vulnerabilities and Exposures (CVE) system provides a reference-method for publicly known information-security vulnerabilities and exposures.
-11. Ransomeware - Software which encrypts users files and will unencrypt them if a user is willing to pay for them.
+8. Ransomeware - Software which encrypts users files and will unencrypt them if a user is willing to pay for them.
-12. Static Analysis - Performed without the benefit of dynamic execution environment.
+9. Static Analysis - Performed without the benefit of dynamic execution environment.
 Pros: Discover what the author intended the code to do, even if that can not be observed in lab environment.
 Cons: Can be expensive; out of context and external dependencies can not be evaluated.
-13. Potentially Unwanted Program (PUP, PUA, PUS) – Adware, spyware, tools.
+10. Potentially Unwanted Program (PUP, PUA, PUS) – Adware, spyware, tools.

 #### Malware Naming Conventions:
 The naming convention is as follows: Type:->Platform/->Family->.Varient->!Information